16th ACM Workshop on

 Submission Site

-All accepted submissions will be presented at the workshop and included in the ACM workshop proceedings.
+All accepted submissions will be presented at the workshop as posters.
+Accepted papers will be selected for presentation as spotlights based on their review score and novelty.
+Nonetheless, all accepted papers should be considered as having equal importance and will be included in the ACM workshop proceedings.

 One author of each accepted paper is required to attend the workshop and present the paper for it to be included in the proceedings.